BattleTank-TecProg/BattleTank/stylesheet.md

 ```

-## 14.1 Keys:
+## 15.1 Keys:
 * The keys should be open right after the declaration of operators and should be closed on the line below the end of operations;
 * Before use the keys always should have a space.

-# 14.2 Line Break:
+## 15.2 Line Break:

-* Should be evited very long lines;
+* Should be evited very long lines, must have up to 80 characters
 * The new line should start on the same level of the origin expression.

-# 15. Syntax:
+# 16. Syntax:

 * Class: firts letter of each word uppercase;
 * Class member and local variables: first letter uppercase;
 * Class constant: all letter on uppercase;
 * Compost wors should not separeted, should be writes together and should not have any symbol between then.
-* File names: File names must be written in English.
-Should be meaningful and simple names.

-# 16. Good Programming Practices:
+# 17. Good Programming Practices:
 * High cohesion, (A class must have only one responsibility and do it satisfactorily, a class should not assume responsibilities that are not yours)
 * Low coupling (Low dependency between classes)
 * Data and internal functions must be protected whenever possible